 What are Public Accommodations?
-Under the ADA, a “public accommodation” is a business that is open to the public.
-These businesses must make their goods and services available to all people, including those with disabilities.
+Under the ADA, “public accommodations” are made by businesses.
+Businesses must make their goods and services available to all people, including those with disabilities.

 The ADA covers four issues: employment, state and local governments, public accommodations, and telecommunications.
 The ADA is divided into four smaller units called titles.
 Each title covers one of these four issues: